-As part of Federal Mogul’s bankruptcy protection agreement the company had to establish a trust fund to help settle claims for asbestos exposure and illness.
-The company created the Federal Mogul U.S. Asbestos Personal Injury Trust in 2007, with separate sub-funds for some of its subsidiaries with the most liability, like Turner & Newell.
-The latter fund was created with $635 million.
+In 2007, the company created the Federal-Mogul U.S. Asbestos Personal Injury Trust.
+This trust has separate sub-funds for subsidiaries with the most liability, including Turner & Newell.
+The latter fund opened with $635 million.

-The trust fund is still active and is accepting claims.
-Federal Mogul expects to field more claims in the future because of the fact that asbestos illnesses often take decades to manifest.
-If you are diagnosed with an asbestos-related disease and you can trace your exposure to one of Federal Mogul’s subsidiaries, you may be eligible for compensation.
+The trust fund remains active and is accepting claims.
+Federal-Mogul expects to field future claims because asbestos illnesses often take decades to manifest.
+You may be eligible for compensation if you are diagnosed with an asbestos-related disease and can trace exposure to one of Federal Mogul’s subsidiaries.
 To find out, you can file a claim with the active trust fund.Get Your FREE Mesothelioma Packet